ASaiM/hmp_mock_tests/doc/report/report.md

 \caption{Computation statistics on ASaiM for both samples (SRR072233 and SRR072233)}
 \label{computation_stats}
 \end{table}

-Once ASaiM Galaxy instance is deployed (a task that can take several hours), datasets analyses inside the workflow are relatively fast: < 5h and < 5h30 for datasets with 1,225,169 and 1,386,198 sequences respectively (Table \ref{computation_stats}).
-The main time consuming step is the functional assignation with *HUMAnN2* [@abubucker_metabolic_2012] which last $\simeq$ 64% of overall time execution (Table \ref{computation_stats}).
-The percentage of used CPU is stable over workflow execution, just like the size of the process in memory (variability inferior to 40 kb) (Table \ref{computation_stats}).

 After workflow execution, taxonomic results are formatted to extract the percentage of unassigned clades at different taxonomic levels (clades without more accurate taxonomic assignation).